 A good granulation mix is essential for a long and even glow-bed.
 Small pieces for a quicker ignition and big pieces for a longer glow-time.

 4. Why is FSC® important?

-FSC® stands for well-managed forests and helps preserve the world?s forests.
+FSC®(FSC-C011554) promotes responsible global forest management and helps preserve forests for future generations.
 For more information, please visit www.fsc.org

 5. What is the difference between DINplus/DNV and other norms?

 DINplus and DNV have higher standards than other European norms.
 DNV has the highest standards in Europe.
 DNV also certifies the whole production process, not only the final product.

 6. Why should you avoid high ash content in briquettes?

 High ash content indicates high levels of sand, minerals, lignite or other non-barbecuing substances.
 These substances worsen the barbecuing characteristics in several ways, e.g. unpleasant smoke, difficult ignition and different taste.